dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 # EnvAn-Northeast US Winter Storms

-Contains MATLAB software for soundings and surface observations data analysis, used mostly for the northeast US winter storms project at Environment Analytics.
+Contains MATLAB software for meteorological data analysis, particularly soundings and surface observations.
+Used mostly for the northeast US winter storms project at Environment Analytics.

 Unless otherwise noted, all functions are written by Daniel Hueholt at North Carolina State University.